G-45. Analytical Bibliography

 The course will assume some familiarity with historical bibliography and book anatomy (see the reading list).
 Although none of the other RBS courses in bibliography (the G series) are prerequisite, G-45 will rely to some extent on the vocabulary and collation formulary which are developed by the others in much greater depth.
 Graduates of any of those courses should expect a bit of overlap, but will have a valuable leg up on the topics to be discussed.
 G-45 will not attempt to rigorously teach or critique styles of description.
 Rather, it will explore features not normally treated in bibliographies, but more often developed at article- or book-length.

 In their personal statement, prospective applicants should describe any experience they have had with hand-typesetting and printing.
 This information will be useful in planning the course.

-Stephen Tabor is Curator of Early Printed Books at the Huntington Library.
+Stephen Tabor is Curator of Rare Books at the Huntington Library.
 Prior to that he was Catalogue/Reference Librarian at UCLA’s Clark Library and Senior Bibliographer with the English Short-Title Catalogue, University of California, Riverside.
 He has published descriptive bibliographies of Sylvia Plath (1987) and Ted Hughes (1983; expanded ed.
 1998); the latter, co-authored with Keith Sagar, won the Library Association’s Besterman Medal.
 His catalogue of the work of Los Angeles’s Plantin Press (co-authored with Tyrus Harmsen) appeared in 2005, and he has published articles in PBSA and The Library.
-His current research focuses on the printing of James Shirley’s Triumph of Peace (1633/4).Full Bio »
+His analysis of the printing of James Shirley’s Triumph of Peace (1633/4) is currently in press.Full Bio »